Let Us Help

 How We Help: The Roadmap

-At the LaunchLab we can offer our clients guidance throughout the entire innovation process.
+At the LaunchLab we offer our clients guidance throughout the entire innovation process.
 From ideation to commercialization we can provide advice, coaching, and resources.
 A detailed description of our roadmap processes can be viewed in our white pages.

 There are a variety of different options for funding a startup at the WVU LaunchLab.
 These include Pitch competition proceeds, LaunchLab seed funding, Grant funding and private funding through angel investment.